glennsl/reason-react-quick-start/quick-start.md

 ### Prerequisites and additional resources

 Reason-React is a library built on React and BuckleScript and best used with Reason.
 You are expected to know the basics of both Reason and React.
-If you don't feel very confident, we recomend refreshing your knowledge so you can follow along more easily:
+If you don't feel very confident, we recommend refreshing your knowledge so you can follow along more easily:
 * [An introduction to Reason](https://kennetpostigo.gitbooks.io/an-introduction-to-reason/content/)
 * [React Quick Start](https://facebook.github.io/react/docs/hello-world.html)